MIT Professor Who Developed WiFi-like Device that “Sees Through Walls” to Receive ACM Prize in Computing

 The ACM Prize in Computing recognizes early-to-mid-career contributions that have fundamental impact and broad implications.
-Infosys Ltd. provides financial support for the $250,000 annual award.
-Efros will formally receive the ACM Prize at ACM’s annual awards banquet on June 24, 2017 in San Francisco.
+The award carries a prize of $250,000.
+Financial support is provided by an endowment from Infosys Ltd. Katabi will formally receive the ACM Prize at ACM’s annual awards banquet on June 23, 2018 in San Francisco.

 About the ACM Prize in Computing